Firfi/loskutoff.com.old/source/_posts/2015-04-17-using-reactjs-as-a-meteorjs-views.markdown

 categories: meteorjs, reactjs
 ---

+* Update * Nowadays Meteor provides React support OOB so this article would be useful if you're moving from old Blaze system.

 Here I'll share actual on this day way to use ReactJS with Meteor.
 The basic setup itself rather simple, so after shortly describing it, I'll touch a matters of using third-party React packages.